trickerer01/RV/README.md

   - Base template: ***rv\_\<video_id>\_\<title>\_(\<tag1,tag2,...,tagN>).\<ext>***
   - Non-descriptive or way-too-long tags will be dropped
   - If resulting file total path is too long to fit into 240 symbols, first the tags will be gradually dropped; if not enough, title will be shrunk to fit; general advice: do not download to folders way too deep down the folder tree

+#### Examples
+1. Pages
+  - Minimal example - all videos by a single tag:
+    - `python pages.py -pages 9999 -search_tag TAG1`
+  - Up to 48 videos with both tags present from a single author in 1080p, save to a custom location:
+    - `python pages.py -pages 2 -path PATH -quality 1080p -search_art ARTIST -search_tag TAG1,TAG2`
+  - Up to 24 videos on page 3 with any of 3 tags from any of 2 authors under any of 2 categories, no `gore` or `guro`, in best quality, with minimum score of 100, use proxy, save to a custom location, save tags, log everything, use shortest name for files:
+    - `python pages.py -log trace -start 3 -pages 1 -path PATH -proxy https://127.0.0.1:222 -tdump -quality 2160p -minscore 100 -search_cat CATEGORY1,CAT_EGORY2 -search_art ART_IST1,ARTIST2 -search_tag TAG1,TAG2,TAG3 -search_rule_cat any -search_rule_art any -search_rule_tag any -naming 0 -gore -guro`

+2. Ids
+  - Minimal example - all existing videos in range:
+    - `python ids.py -start 300000 -count 100`
+    - `python ids.py -start 300000 -end 300099`
+  - You can use the majority of arguments from `pages` examples.
+The only argument that is unique to `ids` is `--use-id-sequence` (`-seq`), see above where it's explained in detail